 Our researcher for this page, Jinxi Feng (Environmental Consultant), invested hundreds of hours into collecting data and developing the analyses and conclusions presented on this page.
 Her sources range from online websites, articles, and databases, as well as email correspondence with various washing machine companies.
 Much of these sources are linked in our Resources section, but summaries of all the data used on this webpage can be found in our open source Eco-Laundry Comparison Spreadsheet.
 Her calculations were developed using our savings calculator, that was inspired by the Savings Calculator for ENERGY STAR Qualified Appliances.

-Note on data: The research for this page was completed in 2017.
+Note on data: The research for the laundry washers portion of this page was completed in 2017.
 Our calculations are based on an industry that is constantly evolving and traditional models are not as bad as they used to be.
 We encourage you to use our savings calculator to compare your washing machine with that of our chosen baseline machine, LG – GCWF 1069**#, and to reach out to us if you find a newer machine that exceeds the sustainability and savings of this one.

 Q: Why not use a gas dryer?